Dami-s-projects/Gaming_Project_Alien_Invasion/README.md

 - **Edge Detection**: Aliens change direction and drop down when reaching screen edges
 - **Collision System**: Bullet management with automatic cleanup when bullets leave the screen
 - **Start Button**: Launch the game using either the Play button or the P key for quick access

+### Game Systems
+- **Collision Detection**: Fully implemented bullet-to-alien and alien-to-ship collision systems
+- **Scoring System**: Earn points for destroying aliens, with scores increasing at higher levels
+- **High Score Tracking**: Your best score persists across game sessions
+- **Lives System**: Start with 3 ships; lose a life when hit by aliens or when aliens reach the bottom
+- **Progressive Difficulty**: Game speed and alien point values increase with each level
+- **Level Progression**: Clear all aliens to advance to the next, more challenging level

+### User Interface
+- **Start Menu**: Launch the game using either the on-screen Play button or press P
+- **Live Scoreboard**: Real-time display of current score, high score, current level, and remaining ships
+- **Game Over State**: Returns to menu when all ships are lost, allowing restart

+### User Interface
+- **Start Menu**: Launch the game using either the on-screen Play button or press P
+- **Live Scoreboard**: Real-time display of current score, high score, current level, and remaining ships
+- **Game Over State**: Returns to menu when all ships are lost, allowing restart

 ## Tech Stack